Cleancodefactory/CoreKraft/Documentation/ActionQuery/DefaultLibraries.md

 `depth` - If omitted assumed 0.
 0 - extracts the meta info for the current node , 1 - extracts from the parent and so on.
 If the depth exceeds the execution chain length null will be returned.

+**OptionalParameters()** - After calling this function all references to parameters will not throw an error if the parameter does not exist, instead they will return `null`.

+**RequiredParameters()** - Calling this reverts the optional parameters mode (if set by calling `OptionalParameters()` previously).

+_Calling OptionalParameters multiple times will require corresponding number of calls to RequiredParameters._

 **MetaRoot(field)**

 Extracts general meta information from the current execution as whole.
 Some fields change during execution and may return different meta information depending on where and when they are fetched.